Equal Opportunity Statement

 If the recipient does give you a written Notice of Final Action on your complaint, but you are dissatisfied with the decision or resolution, you may file a complaint with CRC.
 You must file your CRC complaint within 30 days of the date on which you received the Notice of Final Action.

-The following provisions apply specifically to Employment Service operations conducted by KANSASWORKS, which provides the job results that display in ReEmployKS.
-States shall:
+The following provisions apply specifically to Employment Service operations conducted by KANSASWORKS,

 - Assure that no individual be excluded from participation in, denied the benefits of, subjected to discrimination under, or denied employment in the administration or in connection with any services or activities authorized under the Wagner-Peyser Act in violation of any applicable nondiscrimination law, including laws prohibiting discrimination on the basis of age, race, sex, color, religion, national origin, disability, political affiliation, or belief.
 All complaints alleging discrimination shall be filed and processed according to the procedures in the applicable DOL nondiscrimination regulations.